 Revolve engine until both tappets are down, i.e., the top dead centre of firing stroke.
-Lay the composition jointing washer on cylinder head.
-This must be faultless.
+Lay the composition jointing washer on cylinder head- This must be faultless.
 If necessary, renew.

-Lay the rocker box in position then slightly raise the right hand side to allow the long push rods to be inserted into their original respective positions.
+Lay the rocker box In position then slightly raise the right hand side to allow the long push rods to be inserted into their original respective positions.

-Insert all nine rocker box fixing bolts and note that the bolt with short head is in the centre right hand position and the bolts with threaded extensions are fitted one each side of the central short head bolt.
+Insert all nine rocker box fixing bolts and note that the bolt with short head is In the centre right hand position and on 500 c.c. models the bolts with threaded extensions are fitted one each side of the central short head bolt.